AVDR US LargeCap Leading ETF (BATS:AVDR) Shares Cross Above Two Hundred Day Moving Average of $0.00

-AVDR US LargeCap Leading ETF (BATS:AVDR)’s share price crossed above its 200-day moving average during trading on Tuesday .
-The stock has a 200-day moving average of $0.00 and traded as high as $30.61.
-AVDR US LargeCap Leading ETF shares last traded at $30.57, with a volume of 1,878 shares changing hands.
+Shares of AVDR US LargeCap Leading ETF (BATS:AVDR) passed above its 200-day moving average during trading on Wednesday .
+The stock has a 200-day moving average of $0.00 and traded as high as $30.88.
+AVDR US LargeCap Leading ETF shares last traded at $30.86, with a volume of 938 shares changing hands.

 A hedge fund recently bought a new stake in AVDR US LargeCap Leading ETF stock.
-Regal Investment Advisors LLC acquired a new stake in shares of AVDR US LargeCap Leading ETF (BATS:AVDR) during the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund acquired 8,031 shares of the company’s stock, valued at approximately $237,000.
+Citadel Advisors LLC purchased a new position in AVDR US LargeCap Leading ETF (BATS:AVDR) during the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund purchased 11,261 shares of the company’s stock, valued at approximately $332,000.

 Receive News & Ratings for AVDR US LargeCap Leading ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for AVDR US LargeCap Leading ETF and related companies with MarketBeat.com's FREE daily email newsletter.